Carvers

 CHARLES FRANCIS ANNESLEY VOYSEY (1857-1941)

-These two armchairs, designed by Voysey in 1902, will have great success in the history of modernism and are among the most representative pieces of the designer’s production.
+These two carvers, designed by Voysey in 1902, will go on to have great success in the history of modernism and are among the most representative pieces of the designer’s production.

 IN DETAIL